 South Carolina (SC) | None | $3,000 |

 Six states — Illinois, Kentucky, Oklahoma, Delaware, North Carolina, and South Carolina — give the exemption to all taxpayers, although the latter three have a dollar cap lower than the annual IRA contribution limit.
-Seven other states — Arkansas, Colorado, Georgia, Iowa, Michigan, Mississippi, and New York — only give the exemption to taxpayers above a certain age.
+Six other states — Arkansas, Colorado, Georgia, Iowa, Mississippi, and New York — only give the exemption to taxpayers above a certain age.

 If you live in other states, sorry, no deduct-and-convert for you.

 If you qualify for deduct-and-convert, you get a tax deduction on your state income tax when you first contribute to a traditional IRA.
-When you convert the traditional IRA to a Roth IRA, the income from the conversion (subject to the dollar cap, if any) is exempt from state income tax.
-If you just contribute directly to a Roth IRA, you don’t get a tax deduction on your state income tax.
-Therefore deduct-and-convert lowers your state income tax compared to a direct contribution to a Roth IRA.
+When you convert the traditional IRA to a Roth IRA, the income from the conversion (subject to the dollar cap, if any) is exempt from state income tax when you live in one of those right states.

 How exactly do I deduct-and-convert?

-Step 1 – Contribute to a traditional IRA
+Step 1 – Contribute to a Traditional IRA

-Open a traditional IRA at the same place where you have your Roth IRA.
-If you already have a traditional IRA there, you can use the existing account.
-Make a contribution to the traditional IRA as usual.
+Open a Traditional IRA at the same place where you have your Roth IRA.
+If you already have a Traditional IRA there, you can use the existing account.
+Make a contribution to the Traditional IRA as usual.

 Although you have until April 15 to make the contribution for the previous year, it’s easier if you complete the contribution and the conversion before December 31 in the current year.
 That way both the deduction and the conversion appear on the same tax return.

-Step 3 – Claim a deduction on your federal tax return
+Step 3 – Claim a Deduction on Your Federal Tax Return

 It’s too much work!